 Gross misconduct: This is behaviour in the workplace that is illegal or is such a clear and serious violation of company rules that the employee may be dismissed immediately and without notice.

 Gross negligence: This is a legal concept which means serious carelessness.
-This terminology often causes confusion when deciding whether the negligence is an act of misconduct or poor performance.
-Ie which procedure are you following when dismissing?
-The procedure for Gross Misconduct where dismissal can be made without notice pay or the procedure for Gross Incompetence where dismissal usually has to be made with notice pay?
+This terminology often causes confusion when deciding whether the negligence is an act of misconduct or poor performance. i.e. which procedure are you following when dismissing?
+The procedure for gross misconduct where dismissal can be made without notice pay or the procedure for gross incompetence where dismissal usually has to be made with notice pay?

 In reality, Gross Negligence should usually be viewed as a performance issue if the behaviour was not intentional.
 If the behaviour was intentional though, then it should be viewed as misconduct.

 For a finding of Negligence, the employee needs to have caused a financial loss to the company as a result of their negligence.
-Negligence with no clearly attributable financial loss should not result in a finding of negligence.
+Negligence with no attributable financial loss should not result in a finding of negligence.

-What Difference Does it Make whether it is misconduct or poor performance?
+What Difference Does it Make Whether it is Misconduct or Poor Performance?

 The principal difference for employers is in the time it takes to move from the first act of misconduct or poor performance through to dismissal.

-When following the misconduct procedure Acas permits employers to start at any appropriate step of the procedure, depending on what the employee has done.
+When following the misconduct procedure ACAS permits employers to start at any appropriate step of the procedure, depending on what the employee has done.
 Therefore whilst a first written warning may be issued for a minor offence, summary dismissal may also be the first step for example in the case of theft of company property.

-In contrast, Acas requires employers to work through the poor performance procedure step by step beginning with a first level warning and requiring support, guidance, training and/or coaching to be given at all steps to provide the employee with all possible chances of turning their behaviour around.
+In contrast, ACAS requires employers to work through the poor performance procedure step by step beginning with a first level warning and requiring support, guidance, training and/or coaching to be given at all steps to provide the employee with all possible chances of turning their behaviour around.
 This is costly both in terms of time and money.
 The only exception to this rule of progressing step by step across 6-12 months when dealing with poor performance issues is to move straight to a finding of Gross Incompetence.
-This means that you employee can be dismissed within a few weeks and with none of the usual cost of retraining and support associated with staff being performance managed.
+This means that your employee can be dismissed within a few weeks and with none of the usual cost of retraining and support associated with staff being performance managed.

 Gross Incompetence should not be used without considerable thought.
-It is really only suitable to reach a finding of Gross Incompetence if the employee under consideration is both experienced and highly trained and the consequences of their actions are significant.
+It is only suitable to reach a finding of Gross Incompetence if the employee under consideration is both experienced and highly trained and the consequences of their actions are significant.
 Think top team, rather than your average employee!

 - A junior employee who makes an error on a sales invoice costing the business a few thousand pounds should not be dismissed for Gross Incompetence.
 A first level warning for performance and further training is more likely.

-However, a qualified highly experienced finance director who fails to submit signed off accounts by the legal due date, which puts the organisation in jeopardy of a number of sanctions as well as possible adverse press, could be found to have committed an act of Gross Incompetence.
+However, a qualified highly experienced finance director who fails to submit signed off accounts by the legal due date, which puts the organisation in jeopardy of several sanctions as well as possible adverse press, could be found to have committed an act of Gross Incompetence.
 He/she should have known better, had the knowledge, skills and experience to have got this right.
 Their actions weren’t intentional, perhaps they got distracted, but nevertheless, you need to know your finances are in safe hands.
-No additional training could turn this employee around so its safe to treat it as a performance issue but go straight to Gross Incompetence.
+No additional training could turn this employee around so it’s safe to treat it as a performance issue but go straight to Gross Incompetence.

 - A pilot who is qualified but relatively lacking in experience mistimes the landing and causes damage to the aircraft as a result of partially landing on rough grass.
 Not intentional so not misconduct, so probably issue a performance warning and require them to under take further training.